openstack-archive/fuel-docs/pages/planning-guide/4400-nodes-roles.rst

   by combining multiple roles on the nodes and mapping multiple :ref:`logical-networks-arch` to a single physical NIC.
+- Many :ref:`plugins<plug-in-term>` require specific roles;
+  be sure to check the requirements of any plugins you plan to use when allocating nodes and roles.
 - When looking to maximize performance, carefully choose your hardware components and make sure that the performance features of the selected hardware